huggingface/transformers/docs/source/main_classes/trainer.rst

 - It is not implemented for TPUs.
 - It works with ``--fp16`` too, to make things even faster.
-- One of the main benefits of enabling ``--sharded_ddp`` is that it uses a lot less GPU memory, so you should be able to use significantly larger batch sizes using the same hardware (e.g. 3x and even bigger) which should leave to significantly shorter training time.
+- One of the main benefits of enabling ``--sharded_ddp`` is that it uses a lot less GPU memory, so you should be able to use significantly larger batch sizes using the same hardware (e.g. 3x and even bigger) which should lead to significantly shorter training time.